Bachelor of Science in Engineering

 At least three credits of Professional Requirements must be outside of Chemical Engineering.
 A maximum of six credits of independent chemical engineering research credits may be applied toward degree requirements.

 The Chemical Engineering undergraduate program educational objectives are that our alumni/ae: our graduates will be gainfully employed in chemical engineering or related career paths including industrial, academic, governmental and non-governmental organizations.
-Our graduates will continue their professional activities and/or training to enhance their careers and/or pursue post-graduate studies.
+Our graduates will continue their professional development by engaging in professional activities and/or training to enhance their careers and/or pursue post-graduate studies.

 The Chemical Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.